 On the back of the airplane seat, directly in front of me, is an entertainment console with music, movies, and diversions..
 If I hit a flight tracker button on the console, I can see the path of my current flight in midair, wind speed, plane speed, miles traveled, miles to go.
-Not a numbers guy, I relate better to the picture of the world in front of me,on the screen.
-A little airplane, like ours, is following a white line connecting where we started this trip and where we are ending this trip.
+A little airplane, on the screen, is following a white line connecting where we started this trip and where we are ending this trip.
 We are, right now, half way across the Pacific Ocean.

 Checking the flight tracker has become a flight habit of mine.